-Liherold is an top-performing, persistent, and disease-resistant meadow fescue variety.
-It has excellent early growth and yield in the first cut, as well as great regrowth, persistence, winter hardiness, tolerance to rust, and total dry matter yield.
+Liherold is a European bred variety.
+It has excellent early growth and yield in the first cut, as well as great regrowth, persistence, winter hardiness, tolerance to rust, and total dry matter yield when planted in USDA zones 4&5.